Quantifying intrinsic causal contributions via structure preserving interventions: DEFINING ICC

-\paragraph{Remark} We only use entropy when the target $X_n$ is discrete.
-For continuous $X_n$, differential entropy attains minus infinity when conditioning on {\it all} noise terms and there is no uncertainty.
-Likewise, for discretized $X_n$, typically the term $I(N_j: X_n| \{1,\dots,j-1,j+1,\dots, n-1\})$ diverges for arbitrarily fine discretization.
+Non-negativity of the r.h.s. implies monotonicity of $\psi$.
+Calibration is satisfied for discrete $X_n$, while continuous entropy tends to minus infinity for a distribution approaching point measure. \end{Example}

+We only use entropy when the target $X_n$ is discrete.
+Note that it does not matter whether the $N_j$ are continuous or discrete, in both cases we can measure the conditional uncertainty of $X_n$ in terms of Shannon entropy.

-Although information theoretic quantification of influence comes with the advantage of being applicable to variables with arbitrary finite range, e.g., categorical variables, quantification in terms of variance is more intuitive and often easier to estimate from finite data: \begin{Example}[conditional variance] For $\psi(X_n | \bN_T) := \var(X_n | \bN_T)$ we obtain
+Although information theoretic quantification of influence comes with the advantage of being applicable to variables with arbitrary finite range, e.g., categorical variables, quantification in terms of variance is more intuitive and often easier to estimate from finite data: \begin{Example}[expected conditional variance] For $\psi(X_n | \bN_T) := \mathbb{E}[\var(X_n | \bN_T)]$ we obtain

-\end{Example} Note that Analysis of Variance (ANOVA) relies on the same idea for the special case of a linear model where variances are just additive for independent factors \citep{Lewontin,Northcott}.
-Variance-based sensitivity analysis \citep{Sobol2001} considers reduction of variance by conditioning in non-linear models.
-However, conditional variance after conditioning on \textit{observations} of $X_j$ has no direct{\it causal} meaning.
-One would need to consider \textit{interventional} conditional probabilities $P(.| do(X_j=x_j))$ instead -as in the ICC calculation- so that it is \textit{causal}.
-In Sec. \ref{sec:inter} we explain the causal meaning of conditioning on noise terms.
+\end{Example} The monotonicity of expected conditional variance follows from the law of total variance, $\var(Y) = \mathbb{E}[\var(Y \mid X)] + \var(\mathbb{E}[Y \mid X])$.
+Thus, $\mathbb{E}[\var(Y)] \geq \mathbb{E}[\var(Y \mid X)]$ (where $\mathbb{E}[\var(Y)]=\var(Y)$).
+Further, $\mathbb{E}[\var(Y)] \geq \mathbb{E}[\var(Y \mid X)]$, which entails also the conditional version $\mathbb{E}[\var(Y\mid {\bf W})] \geq \mathbb{E}[\var(Y \mid {\bf W},X)]$ for any random vector ${\bf W}$.
+Note that Analysis of Variance (ANOVA) relies on the same idea for the special case of a linear model where variances are just additive for independent factors \citep{Lewontin,Northcott}.
+Variance based sensitivity analysis \citep{Sobol2001} allows for non-linear models, but does not necessarily measure {\it causal} influence since it considers reduction of variance by conditioning on observed nodes regardless of whether the statistical relation to the target is causal or confounded.
+In Section \ref{sec:inter} we explain a rephrasing of ICC in terms of interventions on observed nodes, which also admits a generalization for semi-Markovian models.

-\subsection{Symmetrization Via Shapley Values}
+\subsection{Symmetrization via Shapley values}